 The Department for Education set out on 10 September a four-tiered approach to restrictions for universities affected by local lockdowns.
 According to the guidelines, developed in conjunction with Public Health England, the DfE expects universities in tier 1 provide blended learning with face-to-face tuition.
 It expects universities in tier 2 to “move to an increased level of online learning where possible”, those in tier 3 to “increase the level of online learning to retain face-to-face provision for priority courses” and for those in “last resort” tier 4 it expects “the majority of provision to be online”.

 Decisions on tiers are taken by directors of local public health, in conjunction with affected universities.

 Universities minister Michelle Donelan said she saw “no reason why students should see a reduction in contact hours” if their teaching moved online, adding: “If there are concerns, the OfS has the powers to take action.
 It is also vital that every single student has access to the resources they need to study remotely, regardless of their background.”

 Ms Donelan said the government had pledged £256 million to assist universities; in fact, this assistance comes from funds intended for widening participation projects in the 2020/21 academic year.

-It is the second time the regulator has sought to reassure students it is actively monitoring teaching standards in as many weeks.
+It is the second time the regulator has sought to reassure students it is actively monitoring teaching standards.
 On 28 September, the OfS chief executive warned it “will be following up with individual universities and colleges where we have concerns about the arrangements they are making for teaching and academic support”.

 During an accountability hearing of the education select committee this week with universities minister Michelle Donelan, Tom Hunt questioned: “Specifically what [the OfS’s] responsibility has been over the last three weeks and whether they’ve taken on enough responsibility”.